Part of the SEO audit

 What this check does

-SiteCurl looks for JSON-LD structured data on your pages.
-It checks whether any schema.org markup is present and whether it is valid.
+SiteCurl looks for JSON-LD structured data on every page in your scan.
+It checks whether schema.org markup is present and whether the JSON is valid.
 Structured data tells search engines what your page is about in a format they can parse directly.

-The check flags pages with no structured data, which means search engines have to guess at your content type.
-Pages with valid markup are eligible for rich results like star ratings, FAQ dropdowns, product prices, and recipe cards.
+Pages with no structured data force search engines to guess your content type.
+Pages with valid markup qualify for rich results: star ratings, FAQ dropdowns, product prices, event dates, and recipe cards.
+These enhanced listings stand out in search results and pull more clicks.

 Why it matters

 Rich results stand out in search.
-Pages with star ratings, FAQ sections, or product prices in the search listing get more clicks than plain blue links.
-Structured data is what makes those extra details possible.
+Pages with star ratings, FAQ sections, or prices in the listing get more clicks than plain blue links.
+Structured data is what unlocks those extra details.

-AI search tools also rely on structured data.
-When ChatGPT, Perplexity, or Google AI Overviews build answers, they look at structured markup to understand your content.
-Pages with clear structured data are more likely to be cited as sources.
+AI search tools use structured data too.
+When ChatGPT, Perplexity, or Google AI Overviews build answers, they look at your markup to understand your content.
+Clear structured data makes your pages more likely to be cited as sources.

 How to fix it

-Test your markup with Google's Rich Results Test after adding it.
-Then run a SiteCurl scan to confirm it is detected across all your pages.
+Step 6: Test with Google's Rich Results Test.
+Paste your URL and check for errors or warnings.
+Fix any required fields that are missing.
+Then run a SiteCurl scan to confirm coverage across all your pages.

 Example findings from a scan